How to get an internship in property

 When and how to apply for internships

 Large property firms will advertise their internships and other work experience opportunities on TARGETjobs (see below) and on their own websites.

-- Formal summer internships tend to be open for applications between January and April.
+- Formal summer internships have previously been open for applications between December and January.

 - Insight day and open day applications have previously opened in February and March.